 TREKKING ON Mt.
 KOMOVI

-Several directions on the mountain are completely or partly marked-climbs on Žijevo (2,131 m), from the west side, Velja Šila (2,022 m) from Kastrati, Treskavac (2,024 m) from northeast going from Momonjevo, Šitan, Surdup, and Pasjak from Bukumirsko Lake and Maglič from Širokar.
-The rest of the paths, like climbs on Vila and Štrungeze (2,053 m) from Rikavačko Lake, Vilijar (2,121 m), Treskavac, Surdup and Šila from Trepetljikov dol, or Smojan (2,024 m) going from Koštica, are not yet marked with mountain although they are quite visited.
+Several directions on the mountain are completely or partly marked climbs on Žijevo (2,131 m), from the west side, Velja Šila (2,022 m) from Kastrati, Treskavac (2,024 m) from the northeast going from Momonjevo, Šitan, Surdup, and Pasjak from Bukumirsko Lake and Maglič from Širokar.
+The rest of the paths, like climb on Vila and Štrungeze (2,053 m) from Rikavačko Lake, Vilijar (2,121 m), Treskavac, Surdup, and Šila from Trepetljikov dol, or Smojan (2,024 m) going from Koštica, are not yet marked with mountain although they are quite visited.

 For those whose goal is not exclusively reaching peaks, it is possible to spend more days on a trekking tour, whose longest version starts at Korita, leads across Koštica, Rikavac, Širokara, Maglič, Kozelj, Konjski rob, and Sumor to Carine at the foot of Kučki kom, partly concurring with and old transversal CT1, that leads from Veruša across Komovi, Bjelasica, and Sinjajevina towards Žabljak.
 The sector is marked, and it follows a line of macadam road from Korita towards Rikavac and further to Širokara, which is from Konjski grob (Horse Grave) to Carine.
 Two to three days are needed for its crossing, depending on the physical preparedness and the weight of the rucksacks.